HGO4040 – Individual reading list

 - You must deliver the approved reading list within the stated deadlines, normally two weeks prior to the examination.
 If you do not comply with this requirement, you will not be allowed to sit the examination.
 The completed and approved compulsory activity will be valid for the entire period the course is offered.

 - The reading list must not include literature on which the student has based previous written assignments or which has been part of the student’s curriculum earlier.

 - The reading list must be included at the end of your assignment.The grading commission receives both the examination paper and the reading list for information.

 - On this course, supervision is given only on formulating the individual reading list.
 No supervision is given on writing the assignment, i.e. the answer paper.

-Two copies of the reading list must be submitted together with three copies of the examination question paper when submitting your answer.
+- The reading list must be submitted together with your examination answer.

 Use of sources and citation

 Language of examination